omarraf/book-recs/README.md

 ## Future Plans

 - Implement user accounts to save favorite books.
-- Enhance recommendation logic for more personalized suggestions.
+- Implement AI for recommendations
-- Add filters for categories, authors, and availability (e.g., free eBooks).
 - Improve UI/UX for a more polished frontend.

 ---